-The United Nations Art in Embassies program has twice acquired Hird’s work for their embassies in Turkey and Chile.
+Hird has also participated recently in a number of exhibitions including the Center for Book Arts in Manhattan, MASSMoCA, Portsmouth Museum, and the Tampa Art Museum.
+The United Nations Art in Embassies program has three times acquired Hird’s work for their embassies in Turkey, Chile and Cuba.
 Other collections include the US State Department, Museum of Art, Rhode Island School of Design, Fleming Museum, and Standard Charter Bank.

 Hird is at present an adjunct professor of art at Saint Michael's College in Colchester, Vermont where she has taught drawing for sixteen years.
 She is also a lecturer at Champlain College in Burlington Vermont.
 Teaching in their CORE program, she continues her exploration of image-based linguistics.
 Hird also conducts workshops for the Art Student’s League in New York.
 Awards and grants include several Vermont Arts Council fellowships, residency at The Studios of Key West, Vermont Community Foundation, and the Orton Foundation.